-Aim: To reduce the volume of waste produced and manage it sustainably through promoting a circular economy.
+To reduce the volume of waste produced and manage it sustainably through promoting a circular economy.

-If the whole world lived like the UK - we would need 2.8 planet Earths to sustain us.
+If the whole world lived like people in the UK - we would need 2.8 planet Earths to sustain us18.
 A 2020 study in the journal 'Nature' estimated that the mass of man-made materials such as plastic, bricks and asphalt now exceeds the total living biomass on Earth.
-The amount of plastic alone is greater in mass than all land animals and marine creatures combined.
+The amount of plastic alone is greater in mass than all land animals and marine creatures combined19.
 Our ever growing consumerism and throw-away culture is unsustainable, and having a devastating impact on both people and planet.

-While we will continue to work with the Herts Waste Partnership, the Waste Resource Action Programme (WRAP), the National Association of Waste Disposal Officers (NAWDO), the Local Authority Recycling Advisory Committee (LARAC), producers, and supermarkets to reduce waste production, the government is currently outlining a new Resources and Waste Strategy in order to reduce and manage waste and reduce waste crime to minimise damage to our environment on a national scale.
-One area of the strategy is to reduce waste through sustainable production - targeting waste at the source they aim to do this through:
+While we will continue to work with the Herts Waste Partnership, the Waste Resource Action Programme (WRAP), the National Association of Waste Disposal Officers (NAWDO), the Local Authority Recycling Advisory Committee (LARAC), producers, and supermarkets to reduce waste production, the Government is currently developing a new Resources and Waste Strategy20 in order to reduce and manage waste, and reduce waste-related crime to minimise damage to our environment on a national scale.
+One area of the government strategy is to reduce waste through sustainable production - targeting waste at the source.
+They aim to do this through:

-- Invoking the 'polluter pays' principle and extend producer responsibility (EPR) for packaging, ensuring that producers pay the full costs of disposal for packaging they place on the market - Stimulate demand for recycled plastic by introducing a tax on plastic packaging with less than 30% recycled plastic.
-Although we currently recycle lots of plastic, if there is no use for it, it creates an issue this tax on plastic content will create a demand for the recycle material.
+Invoking the 'polluter pays' principle and extend producer responsibility (EPR) for packaging, ensuring that producers pay the full costs of disposal for packaging they place on the market Stimulate demand for recycled plastic by introducing a tax on plastic packaging with less than 30% recycled plastic.
+Although we currently recycle lots of plastic, if there is no use for it, it becomes problematic - this tax on plastic content will create a demand for the recycled material.